pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-add.md

 `--usageLocation [usageLocation]`
 : A two letter [country code](https://learn.microsoft.com/en-us/partner-center/commercial-marketplace-co-sell-location-codes#country-and-region-codes) (ISO standard 3166).
 Required for users that will be assigned licenses.

+`--officeLocation [officeLocation]`
+: The office location in the user's place of business.

 `--jobTitle [jobTitle]`
 : The user's job title.
 Maximum length is 128 characters.